 Rubina Dilaik redefines saree glamour with her effortless style statement

-Mumbai: Television actress Rubina Dilaik, known for her impeccable fashion sense, shared her glamorous photos in a saree.
-Taking to her Instagram...
+Television actress Rubina Dilaik, known for her impeccable fashion sense, shared her glamorous photos in a saree.
+Taking to her Instagram handle,...

 Taking to her Instagram handle, Rubina posted her couple of photos and videos from a conference and captioned them, “At the inauguration ceremony of 31st National Conference of Indian Society of Oral Implantologist!
 Honoured to be present in a room full of brilliant minds bringing technology and innovation together from 30 different countries.”
-In the images, the ‘Chotti Bahu’ actress is seen striking stylish and candid poses in an elegant pink and sky blue colored saree, paired with chic sunnies.
-To amp up her look, Dilaik opted for subtle makeup and styled her hair in loose curls.
+In the images, the ‘Chotti Bahu’ actress is seen striking stylish and candid poses in an elegant pink and sky-blue coloured saree, paired with chic sunnies.
+To ramp up her look, Dilaik opted for subtle makeup and styled her hair in loose curls.
 She completed the ensemble with long silver earrings and a bindi.

 Notably, be it traditional sarees, chic western wear, or contemporary fusion outfits, Rubina Dilaik effortlessly pulls off each look, making a strong style statement.